 How to create temporary street art

-Just grab a few boxes of coloured chalk and round up some willing have-a-go artists in order to decorate your pavement.
-If you're hosting a Big Lunch on your street, why not have a competition and hand out prizes to the best community artists or vote on the best bit of street art.
+Grab a few boxes of coloured chalk and round up some willing have-a-go artists in order to decorate a piece of pavement.
+If you’re hosting a Big Lunch on your street, why not have a competition and hand out prizes to the best community artists or vote on the best bit of street art.

 So how do you get to paint your street without getting prosecuted for criminal damage?
 The top tip is not to use normal paint, but to use food colouring so you can wash it away afterwards.